-A degree lower is transportation, which had 14% of the GHG emissions in 2010.
-Buildings had 6% of the total, coming from onsite energy generation and burning fossil fuels for heat in buildings, cooking or home (energy for electricity isn’t covered here as it is instead in the 25% slice).
-Other emissions from the energy sector that aren’t straightly related to electricity or heat production like fuel extraction, refining, processing, and transportation, represent the remain 10% of emissions.
+Transportation comes after, with 14% of the GHG emissions in 2010.
+Buildings have 6% of the total, coming from onsite energy generation and the burning fossil fuels for heating buildings, cooking or other expenditures at home (energy for electricity isn’t covered here as it is instead in the 25% slice).
+Other emissions from the energy sector that aren’t straightly related to electricity or to heat production are fuel extraction, refining, processing, and transportation, which represent the remaining 10% of emissions.

-If we dig deeper into the transportation sector, road transportation is accountable for 72,06% of GHG Emissions.
+If we dig deeper into the transportation sector, road transportation is accountable for 72,06% of GHG emissions.
 It is followed by international and coastal shipping (9.26%), international aviation (6.52%) and domestic aviation (4.1%).
 Rail, indirect emissions, HFC, pipeline and domestic waterborne make up the remaining emissions.
 And although some attention has been drawn to avoiding using planes, IPCC’s graphics show there’s not much of a big difference between the pollution per km per passenger between cars and planes, especially between city drives and short flights.
-So perhaps people should worry more about not using their cars, as domestic road pollution also has a big share of the total road pollution, than not using planes (although trains are a far better idea).
+So perhaps people should worry more about not using their cars, as domestic road pollution also has a big share of the total road pollution, than not using planes (although trains or even buses are better ideas).

 Decarbonization And The Transition To Renewables

 Even though renewable energies are growing exponentially as their costs become more competitive, they haven’t yet grown enough to offset the growth in fossil energy consumption.
 All sectors need to do more to help decarbonize the planet and get on track to prevent the 2ºC temperature increase.
-In 2018 Co2 emissions grew, mostly due to the increase in coal burning in China and India as their economies grew.
+In 2018, CO2 emissions grew, mostly due to the increase in coal burning in China and India as their economies and middle-classes grow.
 And although renewable energy grew rapidly, it wasn’t enough to offset the increased use of dirty energy sources.